trustbit/exercises/transport-tycoon_21.md

 ![image-20220207105046047](images/image-20220207105046047.png)

+## Task

-**Task**: write a short code that can take names of two cities and print out the shortest path between them.
+Write a short code that can take names of two cities and print out the shortest path between them.
 For example:

 ```
 $ route Steamdrift Leverstorm